Jewish Community Foundation of San Diego

 JCF supports a wide range of causes based on donor interests, with particular strength in:

-- Jewish education and identity-building programs
+- Jewish education and identity-building programmes

 - Arts and cultural initiatives